mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 helper syntax.
 Hypothetically one could receive the component name from an API call, meaning there is no way to know this at build time.

-Fortunately Embroider provides a few tools for us to make this work.
+Fortunately, Embroider provides a few tools for us to make this work.

 ## Making old addons work in your Embroider Optimized app using `packageRules`